zihanz12/uiuc-cs-wiki/guide/section2.md

 ## 2.3 - Will I Get the CS Class I Want?

-The answer to this question depends on your major:
+**The answer to this question depends on your major:**

 ### CS/Stats+CS/Math+CS/CS+X:

 Yes.
 Everybody in these majors should be able to register for whatever CS classes they want to without issue, schedule conflicts permitting.
 There are a few exceptions:
-* You are a first time freshman trying to take 400 level electives.
-All freshmen are restrictred from registering from any 400 level CS electives to prevent freshmen who are way ahead of the game (i.e. have already received credit for CS225) to take up class spots that CSENG upperclassmen need fulfill their CS elective requirement.
+* **You are a first time freshman trying to take 400 level electives:** All freshmen are restrictred from registering from any 400 level CS electives to prevent freshmen who are way ahead of the game (i.e. have already received credit for CS225) to take up class spots that CSENG upperclassmen need fulfill their CS elective requirement.
-* You are trying to take a very popular CS class as a lower division student.
-Classes like CS441: Applied Machine Learning and some of the CS498 electives are very popular and can fill up even by the time that you are able to register.
+* **You are trying to take a popular CS class as a lower division student:** Classes like CS441: Applied Machine Learning and some of the CS498 electives are very popular and can fill up even by the time that you are able to register.
 This is not an issue if you are a junior/senior, since you pick CS classes before everyone else is able to.
-* You missed your registration date.
-If you're registering much later than you should be, then you might be in trouble.
+* **You missed your registration date:** If you're registering much later than you should be, then you might be in trouble.
 Speak with your advisor to make sure that you can get into the classes that you need to take to graduate.

 ### PREP/Engineering Undeclared:
 Yes.
 There are sections in lower level CS classes exclusively for PREP and Engineering Undeclared students.
 The department is required to specifically carve out spots for these majors in order to make sure that students are getting the classes they need to transfer out of them.

 ### Non-Majors:
 The answer to this question is dependent on what classes you plan on registering for:
-* CS101/105: Yes.
+* **CS101/105:** Yes.
 If you plan on taking these, it's probably because they are required for your major, meaning you should have no issues registering.
-* CS125: Most likely, yes.
-This is an intro class created specifically for freshmen, meaning that unless you get incredibly unlucky and the class is filled by the time you register, you'll be able to take this class.
+* **CS124:** Most likely, yes.
+This is an intro class created specifically for freshmen, meaning that unless you are unbelievably unlucky and the section you need is filled by the time you register, you'll be able to take this class.
-* CS173/CS225: Depends on your registration priority.
-These classes tend to fill up very quickly because they are in high demand (specifically CS225, which is the de facto software internship class), meaning that the earlier you can register the more easily you will be able to claim a spot.
+* **CS173/CS225:** Dependent on your registration time ticket.
+These classes tend to fill up very quickly because they are in high demand (especially CS225), meaning that the earlier you can register the more easily you will be able to claim a spot.
-* CS233/CS241/CS421: Somewhat difficult to register for.
+* **CS233/CS241/CS421:** Arguably somewhat difficult to register for.
 These are all staggered registration classes that most CS majors are required to take.
-* CS361: No. CS361 is restricted to majors only.
+* **CS361:** No. CS361 is restricted to majors only.
-* CS374: Historically difficult register for.
+* **CS374:** Historically difficult register for.
 In addition to being a grad requirement for all CS and Computer Engineering majors, this class is very popular among students not in the aforementioned categories.
-* CS4-- electives: Depends entirely on which elective you take.
+* **CS4-- electives:** Depends entirely on which elective you take.
 CS majors get spots for these before everyone else, meaning that non-majors may or may not have a hard time registering for these depending on how popular the course is among CS students.
 That said, some elective courses are not in very high demand, so you are best able to get a spot in one of these.
-* Crosslisted CS4-- Electives (e.g. CS413/MATH413): If you are not in either of the crosslisted departments, no. All crosslisted 400 level electives are restricted specifically to majors within the departments the class is crosslisted under.
+* **Crosslisted CS4-- Electives** (e.g. CS413/MATH413): If you are not in either of the crosslisted departments, no. All crosslisted 400 level electives are restricted specifically to majors within the departments the class is crosslisted under.